Skip to main content

 2. Secure and Reliable

-• Automatic Signing - SDK automatically handles HMAC-SHA256 signing without manual calculation
+• Auto Signature - SDK automatically handles HMAC-SHA256 signatures, no manual calculation needed

-• Key Protection - AccessKey is only used on the server side and not exposed to the frontend
+• Key Protection - AccessKey is only used server-side, never exposed to frontend

-• HTTPS Transport - All requests transmitted over HTTPS encryption
+• HTTPS Transport - All requests transmitted via HTTPS encryption

 3. Complete Error Handling